Not all exit rows are equal — here's how to pick the one worth having.

 The 737 family typically has two overwing exit rows on each side.
 The key distinction:

 - First exit row (typically row 16–17): This is the one you want.
 It faces a wall or a large gap, providing maximum legroom.
-Seats 16A and 16F (window seats) are the gold standard on a 737.
+Seats 16A and 16F (window seats) are the seats to target on a 737.

 - Second exit row (row 17–18): Still has decent legroom, but less than the first exit row.
 The seats in this row can also recline normally, whereas the first exit row seats sometimes cannot.